 Generally, fraud occurs when there is opportunity, pressure and rationalization.
 Opportunity is provided by weaknesses in internal controls, such as inadequate supervision, review, separation of duties and management approval.
 Opportunity can also be created by collusion.
 Opportunity is often created when a manager relies on trust instead of proper procedures, as trust can lead to circumventing the system of internal control.

 Pressure can come from personal financial problems or personal vices such as gambling and drugs, or from poor management such as unrealistic deadlines and performance goals.
 Rationalization occurs when individuals develop a justification for their fraudulent activities.

-Managers should be aware of circumstances that create pressure on employees who handle cash, receipts and deposits, purchasing cards, and purchasing transactions.
+Managers should be aware of circumstances that create opportunities or pressure on employees who handle cash, receipts and deposits, purchasing cards, and purchasing transactions.
 Relatively few employees will succumb to the pressure and opportunity.
 But those who do can damage reputations and resources.

 Embezzlement "Red Flags" include:

 - Refusing to take time off or let someone else do duties